Monday, February 22, 2016 - Toronto, ON

 "We are extremely pleased once again to partner with MLSE Foundation to award this latest Community Action Grant to the Boys & Girls Clubs of Hamilton's Skate the Dream program," says Deb Merril, Just Energy's co-Chief Executive Officer.
 "The Grant was developed to bring sports within reach to more youngsters who dream of participating but lack the resources.
 When we facilitate access to play, we're helping to build stronger, more inclusive and supportive communities where youth gain unique and exciting experiences to learn and thrive."

-About Boys & Girls Clubs
+About Boys & Girls Clubs of Hamilton

 For more than 60 years, Boys and Girls Clubs of Hamilton have been at the forefront of empowering and encouraging children and youth to live healthy lives.
 Over 4,000 children and youth living in Hamilton, and more than 200,000 across Canada, count on Boys and Girls Clubs for guidance and support.
 By providing young people with access to structured, enriching recreational and social programs outside of school, their peer relationships, emotional health and academic performance can flourish.
 Boys and Girls Club programs are relevant, affordable and accessible to all children and youth.
 The Clubs take a preventative approach to tackling a broad range of critical issues facing young people today including: fitness, education, nutrition, safety, youth employment, violence, sexuality, homelessness and substance abuse.
 To learn more, visit www.kboysandgirlsclub.com.